GET IN TOUCH

 If paying the debt would endanger basic living expenses or essential operations, taxpayers may qualify for a temporary delay in collection.
 This relief gives time to stabilize finances before resuming payments.

-• Proof required: Supporting items such as income records, medical bills, or disaster recovery documents must be submitted.
+• Proof required — Supporting items such as income records, medical bills, or relevant financial documents must be submitted.

-Real-World Example of a North Carolina Bank Levy Resolution
+Real-World Examples of a North Carolina Bank Levy Resolution

-Each taxpayer’s experience differs, but several common scenarios illustrate how quick communication and cooperation with the department can lead to resolution.
-These examples show how individuals and businesses recovered after receiving a North Carolina bank levy notice.
+Each taxpayer's experience differs, but several common scenarios illustrate how quick communication and cooperation with the department can lead to resolution.
+These examples show how individuals and businesses have responded after receiving a North Carolina bank levy notice.

 Small Business Facing Operating Account Freeze